AdaCompNUS/CS4278-5478-Project-Materials/README.md

 python example.py --map-name map5 --seed 11
 ```

+We will compute the accumulated reward for each test case, and grade your project based on the average reward achieved.

 Please save your controls following the naming convention: map{map_number}_seed{seed_number}.txt.
 For example:
 - map1_seed5.txt
 - map2_seed1.txt
 - map5_seed11.txt (this is our sample file.
 You don't need to consider seed 11)

-You also should include an up-to-2-page writeup to briefly explain your method.
+You also should include an up-to-2-page report to briefly explain your method.

 Please organize your submission folder with the following structure:
 ```